-Training a fully-connected multilayer neural network on corrected data
+Training a fully connected multi-layered neural network on corrected data

-In this example, data processing and training of a neural network model on corrected data will be discussed.
-A sliding window method will be demonstrated to divide the training and test samples into training datasets, and model parameters will be determined to obtain the most accurate predictions.
+In this example, we will consider data processing and training based on a neural network model.
+The sliding window method will be demonstrated to divide the training and test samples into training datasets, and model parameters will be determined to obtain the most accurate predicted values.

 Launching the necessary libraries: